dat-ecosystem-archive/docs/papers/dat-paper.md

 Given a stream of binary data, Dat splits the stream into chunks, hashes each chunk, and arranges the hashes in a specific type of Merkle tree that allows for certain replication properties.

 Dat is also able to fully or partially synchronize streams in a distributed setting even if the stream is being appended to.
 This is accomplished by using the messaging protocol to traverse the Merkle tree of remote sources and fetch a strategic set of nodes.
-Due to the low level message oriented design of the replication protocol different node traversal strategies can be implemented.
+Due to the low-level, message-oriented design of the replication protocol, different node traversal strategies can be implemented.

 There are two types of versioning performed automatically by Dat.
 Metadata is stored in a folder called `.dat` in the root folder of a repository, and data is stored as normal files in the root folder.

 ### Metadata Versioning

-Dat tries as much as possible to act as a one-to-one mirror of the state of a folder and all it's contents.
-When importing files, Dat uses a sorted depth-first recursion to list all the files in the tree.
+Dat tries as much as possible to act as a one-to-one mirror of the state of a folder and all its contents.
+When importing files, Dat uses a sorted, depth-first recursion to list all the files in the tree.
 For each file it finds, it grabs the filesystem metadata (filename, Stat object, etc) and checks if there is already an entry for this filename with this exact metadata already represented in the Dat repository metadata.
 If the file with this metadata matches exactly the newest version of the file metadata stored in Dat, then this file will be skipped (no change).

 If the metadata differs from the current existing one (or there are no entries for this filename at all in the history), then this new metadata entry will be appended as the new 'latest' version for this file in the append-only SLEEP metadata content register (described below).